Quart: Winchester quart

 The Winchester quart is an obsolescent measure: it was originally equal to two imperial quarts (half of an imperial gallon) or exactly 2.273045 litres, but was later metricated to 2.5 litres (2.2 imperial quarts).
 Despite its name, it is unrelated to the Winchester measure.

 The 2.5 L bottles in which laboratory chemicals are supplied are sometimes referred to as Winchester quart bottles, although these contain 10% more than a traditional Winchester quart.

 Reputed quart

-The reputed quart was a measure equal to two-thirds of an imperial quart (one-sixth of an imperial gallon), or exactly 0.7576816̅ liters, which is only 0.08% larger than one US fifth (exactly 0.7570823568 liters).
+The reputed quart was a measure equal to two-thirds of an imperial quart (or one-sixth of an imperial gallon), i.e. exactly 0.7576816̅ liters: this is only 0.08% larger than one US fifth (exactly 0.7570823568 liters).

-The reputed quart was previously recognized as a standard size of wine bottle in the United Kingdom, and is only about 1% larger than the current standard wine bottle of 0.75 L.
+The reputed quart was previously recognized as the standard size of wine bottle in the United Kingdom, and is only about 1% larger than the current standard wine bottle of 0.75 L.